 “We are eager to attract more than 1 million visitors to Detroit this year through a combination of city tours, signature event sponsorships and activation in downtown spaces and a significant investment in the neighborhoods and education,” said Helen Davis Johnson, vice president, Community Activation, Rock Ventures.
 “We have seen first-hand that visitors will be amazed by our city, while also directly helping to create tourism-related service jobs, attract talent to Detroit and contribute to the powerful and positive image of the city.”

 Detroit Rises to the Occasion

 The logistics of the Shell Eco-marathon, including transporting 1,200+ high school and college students, family and faculty, and accommodating international teams, were challenging, but Detroit was up for the task.
 The Shell Eco-marathon was a featured element of Make the Future Detroit, A Festival of Bright Energy Ideas, a four-day festival that celebrates the future of energy and mobility.
 The event relied on some of the DMCVB’s member partners to help make it all come together.

 “Corporate Production Services (CPS) was proud to provide destination management services for Shell’s Make the Future Detroit.
 Over two days, we managed the safe and organized movements of roughly 11,000 local students, who came to the festival on field trips, and about 300 buses,” said Troy Springer, president of CPS.

 Of course, the safety and security of the students who compete is a top consideration.
-“Part of the reason we chose Cobo Center is that it provides a safe, secure, fun and competitive environment and students can also experience the city,” said Golightly, who formerly worked in Detroit.
+“Part of the reason we chose Huntington Place is that it provides a safe, secure, fun and competitive environment and students can also experience the city,” said Golightly, who formerly worked in Detroit.
 “One of the changes I’ve seen that has impressed me the most is how the city has built a walkable, livable, safe environment right in downtown.”

 On the Right Track